 I saw a little video clip on Facebook about globetrotting and followed the link to the website.
 I sat mesmerised for about an hour looking at all the different rides available and I just knew I had to do a ride… the tough part was picking which ride to do!

 It was my birthday present to myself.
 On the day of my birthday we rode through fields of lupins of pink, purple, blue and cream and I just couldn’t wipe the smile off my face.
 I thought to myself, I am not getting a bunch of flowers today, I have got an entire field of flowers for my birthday!
-I will never forget how happy I felt riding that day.
+I will never forget how happy I felt.

 What globetrotting rides have you since completed/going to/wanting to complete?

 I have only been back from the Glenorchy Back Country Ride for about 4 weeks, so when I have more holidays owing and dollars in the bank, I will be planning the next one for sure.

 Every day had it’s own ‘wow’ factor.
 We cantered through fields of lupins and forests of beech trees and shallow river beds and up mountains.
 We even jumped logs.
 I loved it all.
 But my real ‘Wow, OMG, pinch me’ moment was when we took the saddles off and swam the horses bareback through a glacial pool of beautiful blue water.
 I had not swum a horse since I was a kid, so this was just heaven for me.